Jcjays/Jcjays/README.md

 • 🔭 IT Graduate.
 <br>

-• 🌱 I’m currently learning react, react-native, JavaScript.
+• 🌱 I’m currently learning kotlin android development.
 <br>

 • 👯 I’m looking to collaborate on any open source project related to app development.